Ukrainian Dancers

 There were a number of voices calling for changing the misleading "Russian" name, criticizing it as "deliberate or just lazy misinterpretation" of Ukraine for many years.
 These calls intensified with the beginning of Russian invasion in Ukraine in February 2022.
 The increased focus prompted London's National Gallery to rename a drawing from its collection Ukrainian dancers in April 2022.

 In February 2023 Metropolitan Museum changed the name of one of the pastels to Dancers in the Ukrainian dress after calls from Ukrainian representatives including an art historian and journalist.
+As of May 2023 in the National Museum of Stockholm another work from the series was changed to Three Dancers in Ukrainian Dress.

 Pastels

 There are at least 18 pastels and sketches of Ukrainian dancers created by Degas, mostly in the second half of the 1890s.

 Lisa Bixenstine classifies them as 6 finished pastels, 4 unfinished ones, and 8 sketches.